History of the Jews in Serbia: World War II

 By the time Serbia and Yugoslavia were liberated in 1944, most of the Serbian Jewry had been murdered.
 Of the 82,500 Jews of Yugoslavia alive in 1941, only 14,000 (17%) survived the Holocaust.
 Of the Jewish population of 16,000 in the territory controlled by Nazi puppet government of Milan Nedić, police and secret services murdered approximately 14,500.

 There was a similar persecution of Jews in the territory of present-day Vojvodina, which was annexed by Hungary.
 In the 1942 raid in Novi Sad, the Hungarian troops killed many Jewish and non-Jewish Serb civilians in Bačka.

-Historian Christopher Browning who attended the conference on the subject of Holocaust and Serbian involvement stated:
+Historian Christopher Browning who attended the conference on the subject of Holocaust and Serbian involvement stated: Serbia was the only country outside Poland and the Soviet Union where all Jewish victims were killed on the spot without deportation, and was the first country after Estonia to be declared "Judenfrei", a term used by the Nazis during the Holocaust to denote an area free of all Jews.

 Serbian civilians were involved in saving thousands of Yugoslavian Jews during this period.
 Miriam Steiner-Aviezer, a researcher into Yugoslavian Jewry and a member of Yad Vashem's Righteous Gentiles committee states: "The Serbs saved many Jews."
-Currently, Yad Vashem recognizes 131 Serbians as Righteous Among Nations, the highest number among Balkan countries.
+As of 2022, Yad Vashem recognizes 139 Serbians as Righteous Among Nations, the highest number among Balkan countries.

+According to Yad Vashem, the Chetniks initially had an ambivalent attitude towards Jews and, given their status early in the war as a resistance movement against Nazi occupation, a number of Jews served among the Chetnik ranks.
+As the Yugoslav Partisans grew in number and power, the anti-communist Chetniks became increasingly collaborationist and Jewish Chetniks switched to the partisan ranks.
+Subsequently, after the first half of 1942, Chetnik propaganda with chauvinist and antisemitic themes became a constant.
+In various places in Serbia in the period from the middle of 1942, several hundred Jews were hiding, mostly women and children.
+According to the testimonies of surviving Jews, the Chetniks of Draža Mihailović persecuted the Jews in that area, and took part in their killing.
+On many occasions, the Chetniks also handed them over to the Germans.

 Socialist Yugoslavia

 The Federation of Jewish Communities in Yugoslavia was formed in the aftermath of World War II to coordinate the Jewish communities of post-war Yugoslavia and to lobby for the right of Jews to immigrate to Israel.
 More than half of Yugoslav survivors chose to immigrate to Israel after World War II.

-The Jewish community of Serbia, and indeed of all constituent republics in Yugoslavia, was maintained by the unifying power of the Federation of Jewish Communities in Yugoslavia.
-However, this power ended with the breakup of Yugoslavia in the 1990s.